lindsay-stevens/openclinica_scripts/sqldatamart/ocdm_manual.md

 # OCDM Maintenance

 ## User Management
+A scheduled maintenance task will handle most login role and permission management.
+Sometimes these tasks will need to be performed manually, which can be done as described in this section.

 ### Creating Login Roles
 In order for a domain account user to connect to the database, a matching postgres login role must be created.
 The case of the postgres login role must match the case of the domain account name, e.g. myuser=myuser, Myuser=Myuser, MYUSER=MYUSER.

-Only the postgres superuser has permission to create new login roles, because the *CREATEROLE* permission allows privilege escalation.
+Only the postgres superuser and the Domain Service Account have permission to create new login roles.
+The *CREATEROLE* permission allows privilege escalation so should be available to as few users as possible.
 For example a *NOCREATEDB CREATEROLE* role can create a *CREATEDB CREATEROLE* role.

-- Log in as the postgres user and create a login role using the following command:
+- Log in to the OCDM server as the postgres user and create a login role using the following command:

 ```sql
 CREATE ROLE "myDomainAccountName" LOGIN NOSUPERUSER INHERIT NOCREATEDB NOCREATEROLE NOREPLICATION;